venkateshgaddam/FarmerMarketAPI/FarmerMarketAPI.Client/Readme.md

 * Startup.cs - usual ASP.NET Core Startup class used to configure the services ASP.NET Core will use.

-## Here are some steps to follow from Visual Studio:
+## Here are some stepsI followed from Visual Studio:

-To deploy your Serverless application, right click the project in Solution Explorer and select *Publish to AWS Lambda*.
+To deploy Serverless application, right click the project in Solution Explorer and select *Publish to AWS Lambda*.

-To view your deployed application open the Stack View window by double-clicking the stack name shown beneath the AWS CloudFormation node in the AWS Explorer tree.
+To view deployed application open the Stack View window by double-clicking the stack name shown beneath the AWS CloudFormation node in the AWS Explorer tree.
 The Stack View also displays the root URL to your published application.

 ## Here are some steps to follow to get started from the command line: